pjambet/pjambet.github.com/_posts/2013-08-28-emojis-and-mysql.md

 Then copy this in your favorite editor (vim, of course !), and specify the `CHARACTER SET` as `utf8` for each table.
-This should not cause any issues, as all the data that is gonna be inserted in those tables controlled by celery itself, and there should not be any enojis are other 4 bytes wide characters.
+This should not cause any issues, as all the data that is gonna be inserted in those tables is controlled by celery itself, and there should not be any emojis are other 4 bytes wide characters.

 Then your new file should look like :